 I moved slightly and jogged the chair.
-The doll moved and the eyes opened, the over-stated eyelashes flickering once or twice before they settled on some hypothetical point just above and beyond my left shoulder.
+The doll moved and the eyes opened, the over-stated eyelashes flickering once or twice before settling on some point just above and beyond my left shoulder.
 There was something real and not-real about it.
 The overall impression was of something that had once had life but now had none, rather than a dummy created from plastic moulds and balls of glass in a workshop.

 The lawn was perfectly framed by the borders on either side.
-At a right angle to these ran the hedge, with the opening in the exact centre.
+At a right-angle to these ran the hedge, with the opening in the centre.
 Beyond this stood the clocktower and the outbuildings on either side which, because of my higher vantage point, I could now see in their entirety.
-Beyond that was the copse, each tree of which now seemed blended into a harmonious whole; beyond that, the unbroken field on the downward slope of the valley.
+Beyond that was the copse, each tree of which now blended into a harmonious whole; beyond that, the unbroken field on the downward slope of the valley.
 Rising to match these, on either side, were the hills which, like the copse, gave the impression of perfect regularity.
 These, and sky and the field, merged together in ever-darkening shades of grey towards a vanishing point of total black.

-The scene was both intensely real and utterly lifeless; simultaneously complete and empty.
+It was both intensely real and utterly lifeless; simultaneously complete and empty.
 I might have been gazing at an artist’s preliminary pencil and charcoal sketch, drawn to set the scene and to provide the dimensions and angles over which colours and characters could be deployed.

 I also saw two other things.
 Firstly, the child was itself carrying something else that had a human shape.
 Secondly I was certain, from the angle of the man’s head and the briefest of pauses before he finally ducked out of view, that he was aware he was being watched, and from this floor of the house.
-I had ceased to be an observer in this grey drama: I was now a a participant.
+I had ceased to be an observer in this grey drama: I was now a participant.